madhavlab/wissap23.madhavlab.com/registration.md

 <!-- The application process closes on ~~10th September 2023 11:59PM AOE (Anywhere on Earth)~~ 9:59 PM UTC-0 on Tusday 11th April 2023. -->
 Please read the information below and fill in the forms linked on this page.

 The application process closes on 15th September 2023 11:59PM AOE (Anywhere on Earth).
-Please note that only limited seats are available and the selected applicants would be updated via email by 30th September 2023.
-Only selected candidates will be allowed to register and attend.
+Please note that only limited seats are available and preference to register and attend shall be given to postgraduate research students, senior undergraduates, etc.

 The lectures and tutorials in the school will be targetted at the audience with a familiarity of Machine Learning at the level of an early-stage graduate student, but don’t let this statement stop you from applying if you’re interested in attending!